 Due to COVID and the American Rescue Plan’s new subsidies, Covered California enrollment is open through the end of 2021 for uninsured or unsubsidized Californians

 Open enrollment for 2021 health plans in California ended January 31, 2021.
 But in response to the ongoing COVID pandemic and the Biden administration’s decision to open a special enrollment period on HealthCare.gov, Covered California announced a COVID-related special enrollment period for uninsured residents, running from February 1, 2021 through May 15, 2021.
-The state estimates that 1.2 million uninsured residents are eligible for premium subsidies through Covered California or Medi-Cal.
+The state estimated that 1.2 million uninsured residents are eligible for premium subsidies through Covered California or Medi-Cal.

 Soon thereafter, the federal government enacted the American Rescue Plan, which provides additional premium subsidies to marketplace enrollees, making health coverage much more affordable in 2021 and 2022.
-To give California residents ample opportunity to take advantage of these new subsidies, Covered California announced another special enrollment period, running from April 12 through December 31, 2021, for uninsured residents as well as residents who are currently enrolled off-exchange (where subsidies are not available).
-This window will give these individuals an opportunity to switch to an on-exchange plan in order to take advantage of the new premium subsidies, since there is no longer a “subsidy cliff” in 2021 or 2022.
+To give California residents ample opportunity to take advantage of these new subsidies, Covered California announced another special enrollment period, running from April 12 through December 31, 2021, for uninsured residents as well as residents who were enrolled off-exchange (where subsidies are not available).
+This window gives these individuals an opportunity to switch to an on-exchange plan in order to take advantage of the new premium subsidies, since there is no longer a “subsidy cliff” in 2021 or 2022.

 Open enrollment permanently extended in California

 California enacted legislation (A.B.156) in late 2017 that codified a three-month open enrollment period, with enrollment beginning October 15 and continuing until January 15.